Burl Barer: The Saint

 The Saint: A Complete History in Print, Radio, Television, and Film was first published in 1992 and republished in 2003.
 Barer received a 1994 Edgar Award for the book.
 In 2010, Barer began research on a second edition for McFarland and Co., expanding the time period from 1992 through 2013 to include everything about the character of Simon Templar.

-Considered an expert on Simon Templar and the work of the character's creator, Leslie Charteris, Barer has written two novels, each published in 1997, based upon the character.
+Barer has written two novels, both published in 1997, based upon the character of Templar.
 The first was a novelization of the screenplay for the 1997 film adaptation of The Saint starring Val Kilmer, although the film was loosely based on the character.
 It was followed by Capture the Saint, which was released by The Saint Club (an organization founded by Charteris) to mark the 70th anniversary of the character's first appearance in Meet - The Tiger!.
 It is the most recent Saint story to be published As of 2006.
-In June 2010, Barer began writing The Return of the Saint, also known as The Saint Strikes Back, a novel set in the U.K. in which Simon Templar takes a personal interest in combating international human trafficking.
-In collaboration with producer William J. MacDonald, Barer penned a two-hour screenplay, The Saint in New Orleans, as a pilot episode for a new Saint television series that was set to begin filming in July 2011.
+In June 2010, Barer began writing The Return of the Saint, also known as The Saint Strikes Back, a novel set in the U.K. in which Simon Templar combats human trafficking.
+In collaboration with producer William J. Macdonald, Barer wrote a two-hour screenplay, The Saint in New Orleans, as a pilot episode for a new Saint television series that was set to begin filming in July 2011.
 Unexpected delays, including changes in the lead actor, shut down initial production.
 As of September 2011, the pilot was cut down to one hour by another screenwriter, and a search was launched for a new lead actor.
-In 2013, Barer consulted for a new television pilot for "The Saint," starring Adam Rayner as Simon Templar.
+In 2013, Barer consulted for a new television pilot for The Saint starring Adam Rayner as Simon Templar.